OLSAS – Osgoode Hall Law School (York University)

-At a minimum, to be eligible you must meet the criteria for receiving a high-need bursary from Osgoode.
+At a minimum, to be eligible you must meet the criteria for receiving the highest-level bursary from Osgoode.
 The basic criterion will be a resource-expense shortfall of greater than $20,000.
-In addition, you must also demonstrate several other indicators of high financial need.
+In addition, you must demonstrate several other indicators of high financial need.
 These may include the following:

 - Barriers faced in obtaining equal access to education

-- High debt load (in past years, high-need bursary recipients have had debt loads of greater than $30,000)
+- High debt load (in past years, first-year high-level bursary recipients have had debt loads of greater than $30,000)

 - Extraordinary expenses, such as caregiving or medical expenses and minimal assets

 - Aptitude for legal studies

 The holistic admission criteria will be re-applied with a view to selecting the most highly talented and qualified law students.

 You will be required to provide documentation that demonstrates your continued eligibility for the ICLP in your second and third years of the program.

 If admitted to Osgoode, you will be asked to submit supporting documentation for your ICLP application to Osgoode’s Student Financial Services Office within 2 weeks of receiving your offer of admission.

 Refer to the Supplemental ICLP Form for a list of required documents.